Death of Adolf Hitler: Preceding events

 By early 1945, Nazi Germany was on the verge of total military collapse.
 Poland had fallen to the advancing Soviet Red Army, which was preparing to cross the Oder between Küstrin and Frankfurt-an-der-Oder with the objective of capturing Berlin 82 km to the west.
 German forces had recently lost to the Allies in the Ardennes Offensive, with British and Canadian forces crossing the Rhine into the German industrial heartland of the Ruhr.
 US forces in the south had captured Lorraine and were advancing towards Mainz, Mannheim, and the Rhine.
 German forces in Italy were withdrawing north, as they were pressed by United States and Commonwealth forces as part of the Spring Offensive to advance across the Po and into the foothills of the Alps.

 Hitler retreated to the Führerbunker in Berlin on 16 January 1945.
 It was clear to the Nazi leadership that the Battle of Berlin would be the final battle of the war in Europe.
 Some 325,000 soldiers of Germany's Army Group B were surrounded and captured in the Ruhr Pocket on 18 April, leaving the path open for US forces to reach Berlin.
 By 11 April, the Americans crossed the Elbe, 100 km to the west of the city.
 On 16 April, Soviet forces to the east crossed the Oder and commenced the battle for the Seelow Heights, the last major defensive line protecting Berlin on that side.
 By 19 April, the Germans were in full retreat from the Seelow Heights, leaving no front line.
 Berlin was bombarded by Soviet artillery for the first time on 20 April, Hitler's birthday.
-By the evening of 21 April, Red Army tanks reached the outskirts of the city.
+By the evening of 21 April, Red Army tanks had reached the outskirts of the city.